UNC Research Opportunities Initiative

 Will the committee link similar pre-proposals between two universities?

-UNC GA may do this if the pre-proposals are similar.
+The UNC System may do this if the pre-proposals are similar.

 Is there any prioritization among the six listed project areas?